Delhi's AQI dips to 396, remains in 'very poor' category | Headlines

 Delhi's AQI dips to 396, remains in 'very poor' category

 A day after witnessing slight improvement, the air quality of Delhi dipped again on Tuesday.
-The Air Quality Index (AQI) in the national capital was recorded at 396 as it continued to remain in the 'Very Poor' category for the third consecutive day today.
+The Air Quality Index (AQI) in the national capital was recorded at 331 as it continued to remain in the 'Very Poor' category for the third consecutive day today, according to the System of Air Quality and Weather Forecasting And Research (SAFAR).

 - Country: